 - Refinancing costs eat into your profit margin

-- 75 percent offers no contingency.
-In case you go over budget, you’ll have little more cushion.
+- Seventy-five percent offers no contingency.
+In case you go over budget, you’ll have a little more cushion.

 Your next step is to decide which type of financing to use.
 BRRRR investors can use cash, a hard money loan, seller financing, or a private loan.
-We won’t get into the details of financing options here, but remember that upfront financing options will vary and come with different acquisition and holding costs.
-There are important numbers to run when analyzing a deal to ensure you hit that 70 or 75 percent goal.
+We won’t get into the details of the financing options here, but remember that upfront financing options will vary and come with different acquisition and holding costs.
+There are important numbers to run when analyzing a deal to ensure you hit that 70—or 75—percent goal.

 R – Remodel